GerHobbelt/cef-wiki/BranchesAndBuilding.md

 # Release Branches

-CEF provides release branches that track specific Chromium releases.
+CEF branches are created to track each Chromium release milesone (MXX) branch.
 Users developing applications for production environments are encouraged to use release branches for the following reasons:

   * Binary CEF builds are tied to specific Chromium releases.
   * Release versions of CEF/Chromium are better tested and more appropriate for release applications.